Igor Olshansky: Dallas Cowboys

 Olshansky signed a four-year contract with the Dallas Cowboys on 6 March 2009.
 The deal was worth $18 million, with $8 million of it guaranteed.
 He finished the season with 76 tackles (seventh on the team), 2 tackles for loss, 1.5 sacks, 12 quarterback pressures and 3 passes defensed.

 In 2010, he started 14 games, registering 38 tackles (tenth on the team), one tackle for loss, 4 quarterback pressures and 2 passes defensed.
 He was released on 3 September 2011.

 Miami Dolphins

 Olshansky was signed by the Miami Dolphins on 20 September 2011.
 He was waived on 30 November.

 NFL statistics

 Personal life

 He has many tattoos, including two Stars of David on his neck.
 He is regularly featured in Jewish news publications.

 Olshansky is married to Liya Rubinshteyn, whom he met at the Lisa Kampner Hebrew Academy in San Francisco.
-They live in San Rafael, CA and have two sons.
+They live in San Rafael, California, and have two sons.

-He was detained Thursday, 1 December 2011, for marijuana possession as part of an undercover bust that resulted in 280 arrests.
-The Broward Sheriff's Office went to Olshansky's condo in Fort Lauderdale to investigate Olshansky's friend, but ended up detaining both men.
+Olshansky was detained on Thursday, December 1, 2011, for marijuana possession, as part of an undercover bust that resulted in 280 arrests.
+The Broward County, Florida, Sheriff's Office went to Olshansky's condo in Fort Lauderdale to investigate Olshansky's friend, but ended up detaining both men.
 He was never charged with possession of 19 grams of marijuana.